Advantech-EdgeSync-Containers/Advantech-YOLO-Vision-Applications/README.md

 | Docker Compose | 2.39.1 or later |
 | NVIDIA Container Toolkit | 1.11.0 or later |

-Component versions depend on your JetPack installation.
+Component versions depend on your **JetPack Version**.
 See [NVIDIA JetPack Documentation](https://developer.nvidia.com/embedded/jetpack) for details.

 ### Container Environment